XinyuChen2023/Stock_Price_Prediction_Dashboard/README.md

 pip install streamlit pandas polars numpy scikit-learn matplotlib joblib pyarrow

 Dataset
-The application requires the all_stocks_5yr.csv file
+The application requires the all_stocks_5yr.csv file (Can NOT Upload to the Github because it's over 25MB)

 Open a terminal and navigate to the directory containing the script Run the following command: